Evidence for anisotropy of cosmic acceleration: The `Joint Lightcurve Analysis'

-where $\vec{v}_{\mathrm{CMB} - \odot}$ is 369~km~s$^{-1}$ in the direction of the CMB dipole,\cite{Kogut:1993ag} and $\hat{n}$ is the unit vector in the direction of the supernova.
-It can be seen in Fig.~\ref{fig:JLAVelLos} that SNe~Ia beyond $z\sim0.06$ have been \emph{assumed} to be stationary w.r.t. the CMB rest frame, and corrections applied only to those at lower redshifts.
-It is not clear how these corrections have in fact been derived beyond $z \sim 0.04$, which is the extent to which the Streaming Motions of Abell Clusters (SMAC) sample~\cite{Hudson:2004et} extends.
+where $\vec{v}_{\mathrm{CMB} - \odot}$ is 369~km~s$^{-1}$ in the direction of the CMB dipole,\citep{Kogut:1993ag} and $\hat{n}$ is the unit vector in the direction of the supernova.
+It can be seen in Figure~\ref{fig:JLAVelLos} that SNe~Ia beyond $z\sim0.06$ have been \emph{assumed} to be stationary w.r.t. the CMB rest frame, and corrections applied only to those at lower redshifts.
+It is not clear how these corrections were made beyond $z \sim 0.04$, which is the maximum extent to which the Streaming Motions of Abell Clusters (SMAC) sample~\citep{Hudson:2004et} extends.
 This has a bulk velocity of $687 \pm 203$~km~s$^{-1}$ towards $\ell=260 \pm 13^0, b = 0 \pm 11^0$ out to $z=0.04$ at 90\%C.L., and a bulk velocity of $372 \pm 127$~km~s$^{-1}$ towards $\ell=273^0, b = 6^0$ generated by sources beyond 200~$h^{-1}$ Mpc ($\Rightarrow z \simeq 0.064$) at 98\% C.L.
 If the peculiar velocity field is not discontinuous, the SNe~Ia immediately outside this volume should have comparable velocities.
-Fig.~\ref{fig:JLAVelLos} indicates however that the JLA peculiar velocity `corrections' have assumed that the bulk flow abruptly disappears at this point!
-The JLA analysis~\cite{Betoule:2014frx} allows SNe~Ia beyond this distance to only have an uncorrelated velocity dispersion of 150~km~s$^{-1}$.
+Figure~\ref{fig:JLAVelLos} indicates however that the JLA peculiar velocity `corrections' have arbitrarily \emph{assumed} that the bulk flow abruptly disappears at this point!
+The JLA analysis~\citep{Betoule:2014frx} allows SNe~Ia beyond this distance to only have an uncorrelated velocity dispersion of $c\sigma_z = 150$~km~s$^{-1}$.
 In the absence of any evidence of convergence to the CMB rest frame, this assumption is unjustified since it is it quite possible that the observed bulk flow stretches out to much larger scales.
-In fact there have been persistent claims of a `dark flow' extending out to several hundreds of Mpc \cite{Kashlinsky:2008ut,Kashlinsky:2009dw,Kashlinsky:2010ur}, although this is still under debate.
+In fact there have been persistent claims of a `dark flow' extending out to several hundreds of Mpc \citep{Kashlinsky:2008ut,Kashlinsky:2009dw,Kashlinsky:2010ur}, although this is still under debate.
+At any rate the value of $c\sigma_z$ should be determined by fitting to the data, rather than put in by hand.